darrylb123/usbrelay/README.md

 With the dependency installed, the library can be built and installed with:
 ```
 ##Build libusbrelay_py.so
+$ cd usbrelay_py
-$ make python
+$ make
 ##Install to global python
-$ sudo make install_py
+$ sudo make install
 ```

 Once installed, the library can be used by any python script, assuming it is running as a user with suitable permissions per the changes to udev above.

-The following is a test script included as test.py, showing how to use the library:
+The following is a test script included as tests/usbrelay_test.py, showing how to use the library:
 ```
 import usbrelay_py
 import time